 The problem is, ΔE is not a function of state.
-It is obviously a function of two states, namely state A and state B.
+Equation 3 tells us ΔE is a function of two states, namely state A and state B.

 Let’s see if we can remedy this problem.
 First we perform a simple change of variable.
-Rather than using the two points A and B, we will use the single point (A+B)/2 and the direction A−B. That is, we can consider Δ(⋯) to be a step centered at (A+B)/2 and oriented in the A−B direction.
+Rather than using the two points A and B, we will use the single point (A+B)/2 and the direction A−B. That is, we say the Δ(⋯) operator pertains to a step centered at (A+B)/2 and oriented in the A−B direction.
 This notion becomes precise if we take the limit as A approaches B. We now have something that is a function of state, the single state (A+B)/2 ... but it is no longer a scalar, since it involves a direction.